Myth: Participating in Meatless Mondays is a simple step I can take to improve my own health and the health of our planet.

 - Fewer calories: A 3-ounce serving of lean beef (about 150 calories) provides about the same amount of protein as 1 ½ cups of cooked black beans (341 calories), but in less than half the calories.

-For more on how meat fits into a healthy diet, check out this Meatless Mondays fact sheet by the Animal Agriculture Alliance.
+For more on how meat fits into a healthy diet, check out this Meatless Mondays fact sheet.

 Will Meatless Mondays really help the planet?